Tanks of Canada: Coyote

-Plan to transition to the Armoured Combat Vehicle
+Plan to transition to the armoured combat vehicle

-As originally conceived in the early 1990s, the Armoured Combat Vehicle (ACV) was intended to replace the AVGP Cougar for the types of missions that it had been called upon to carry out during Operations Other Than War (OOTW) in Somalia and Bosnia.
-Such a purchase was seen as part of a two-tier equipping strategy - the wheeled 105mm-armed ACV and some other lighter-weight equipment for OOTW and a main battle tank (MBT) and related heavier equipment for warfighting.
+As originally conceived in the early 1990s, the armoured combat vehicle (ACV) was intended to replace the AVGP Cougar for the types of missions that it had been called upon to carry out in operations other than war (OOTW) in Somalia and Bosnia.
+Such a purchase was seen as part of a two-tier equipping strategy – the wheeled 105 mm-armed ACV and some other lighter-weight equipment for OOTW and a main battle tank (MBT) and related heavier equipment for warfighting.

 However, by the mid-1990s elements of the Canadian army were envisioning the ACV replacing both the AVGP Cougar and Canada's obsolescent Leopard 1 MBTs as part of a move to a medium-weight wheeled army.
-In 2003, Canada announced that it would replace its Leopard 1s with lightweight Mobile Gun Systems.
+In 2003, Canada announced that it would replace its Leopard 1s with lightweight M1128 mobile gun systems.
 This decision was made although the MGS met neither some of the key capabilities sought in the conceptual Canadian ACV nor the futuristic, high technology (and still-not achieved) requirements for a future ACV that had been highlighted only the year before by the Commander of the Canadian Army to a Canadian Parliamentary committee.

 Canadian research-wargaming-based operational research studies and other professional public commentators all argued against this move.

 The biggest concerns were that the ACV's planned weak armour and firepower meant that it could not manoeuvre in the presence of a modern enemy and that it could only use ambush tactics against modern MBTs and AFVs, becoming in effect a death trap if it tried, at all, to fulfil the MBT role.
 Operational research also looked at the benefits of giving the ACV a through-the-barrel (TBM) as well as the equivalent of 400mm of additional armour.
 The research found that such improvements gave the ACV MBT-like firepower but still left it unable to manoeuvre in the presence of a capable enemy.

 Operational research also highlighted an additional, unintended consequence of removing MBTs from the Canadian army.
 Their loss would also remove the tank-based armoured engineering vehicles and bridgelayers as well as the MBT-mounted mine rollers, mine ploughs, and dozer blades which were all needed to deal with enemy obstacles under fire.
 The study recommended that none of the envisioned LAV-based armoured engineer vehicles should be procured, as they were inferior to the Leopard tank-based engineering vehicles then in service.